 9. Intelligence is Simply Not Valued by Some Departments

-Most police departments have their own rules, policies, and procedures so this is not to say that this idea is universal across all police departments.
+Most police departments have their own rules, policies, and procedures, so this is not to say that this idea is universal across all police departments.
 I know several highly intelligent officers.
 However, examples of what I am saying here abound.
-In fact, one case, in particular, demonstrates the point perfectly.
+One case, in particular, demonstrates the point perfectly.

 10. Cops Are Only Above the Law if You Allow Them to be.

 A badge does not mean that an officer cannot be held accountable for the violation of your rights or for the crimes they might otherwise commit.
-It is important to remember that an officer is nothing more than a citizen of the United States and that they too are governed by the document they swore to uphold.
-The Constitution is the law of the land; not the officer.
-Some jurisdictions understand this and uphold the law universally.
+It is important to remember that an officer is nothing more than a United States citizen and that they are also governed by the document they swore to uphold.
+The Constitution is the law of the land, not the officer.
+Some jurisdictions understand this and enforce the law universally.
 Some don’t.
-In fact, some are corrupt to the core.
+Some are corrupt to the core.

 If law enforcement officers are not adhering to their oath, they are no better than the corrupt officers that operate like gangs found south of the border.
-It often takes a fed-up citizenry to make the change and this presents itself in a variety of ways.
+It often takes a fed-up citizenry to make the change, which presents itself in various ways.